lf-edge/eden/docs/config.md

 Each of these can have their own config, and each can have multiple instances, running in their own ways.

-eden maintains a configuration for running, that combines the setup of adam, eve devices, redis and the eserver.
-Each such combination is called a "context" and is given a unique name.
+## Contexts

+eden maintains a "contexts", a unique, named configuration adam, eve devices, redis, eserver and registry.
+With contexts, you can have multiple configurations, and select the one you want to use.

 Contexts are stored in a context file, by default `~/.eden/contexts/<name>.yml`.
 In addition, the currently active context is indicated in `~/.eden/context.yml`.
 If you do not change the settings, eden will name the sole running context `default`, stored in `~/.eden/contexts/default.yml`.

-## Modifying, Adding or Removing Contexts
+### Modifying, Adding or Removing Contexts

 You can change settings by doing one of the following: